remlapmot/mrdags/README.md

 ## Dependency packages

-This project uses **renv**, so to the install the required packages at the same versions that produced the rendered output, run in R
+This project uses **renv**, to install the required packages at the same versions that produced the rendered output, run in R
 ```r
 # install.packages("renv")
 renv::restore()